RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 Download the latest [release](https://github.com/BishopFox/sliver/releases) for your platform, and just run the binary.

-__NOTE:__ Sliver has two external dependancies for optional features MinGW and Metasploit.
+__NOTE:__ Sliver has two external dependancies for optional features: MinGW and Metasploit.
 To enable shellcode/staged payloads you need to install MinGW.
 To enable MSF integrations you'll need Metasploit installed.

 ## MinGW Setup